binipringle/crim-outline/index.md

   Someone might break a trespassing law to protest a nuclear power plant; they are not saying that the trespassing law is bad; they are breaking it to raise awareness of danger of nuclear power plant

-  In civil disobedience note that NY has a provision in 35.05 “the necessity andjustifiability of such conduct may not rest upon considerations, pertaining only to the morality and adviseablity of the … app to a part.
+  In civil disobedience note that NY has a provision in 35.05 “the necessity and justifiability of such conduct may not rest upon considerations, pertaining only to the morality and adviseablity of the … app to a part.

   So NY has a provision that says you cannot use necessity defense in the case that you are protesting the statute or law itself.
 Why?
 Because the idea is that if you want the law changed you should go through the political process as opposed to breaking the laws to protest.
 This is often not feasible because you want to bring attention to the law.

+  S 35.05 Justification; generally.
+  Unless otherwise limited by the ensuing provisions of this article defining justifiable use of physical force, conduct which would otherwise constitute an offense is justifiable and not criminal when:
+  1. Such conduct is required or authorized by law or by a judicial decree, or is performed by a public servant in the reasonable exercise of his official powers, duties or functions; or
+  2. Such conduct is necessary as an emergency measure to avoid an imminent public or private injury which is about to occur by reason of a situation occasioned or developed through no fault of the actor, and which is of such gravity that, according to ordinary standards of intelligence and morality, the desirability and urgency of avoiding such injury clearly outweigh the desirability of avoiding the injury sought to be prevented by the statute defining the offense in issue.
+The necessity and justifiability of such conduct may not rest upon considerations pertaining only to the morality and advisability of the statute, either in its general application or with respect to its application to a particular class of cases arising thereunder.
+Whenever evidence relating to the defense of justification under this subdivision is offered by the defendant, the court shall rule as a matter of law whether the claimed facts and circumstances would, if established, constitute a defense.

   Necessity and Duress